Impact of the COVID-19 pandemic on rugby league: 2020 season

 The 2020 Super League had already started when the global pandemic was declared with the first six rounds of the competition complete.
 The first effects were seen in round 7 when Leeds Rhinos refused to travel to Catalans Dragons for a game scheduled for 13 March as one of the Leeds players was displaying symptoms of COVID-19.
 Three days later the Rugby Football League (RFL) suspended all competition at all levels.
 The RFL suspension was only planned to last for three weeks with 2 April marked as the date for a return to playing, in the end it was 2 August before the Super League competition resumed.
 In the interim period Toronto Wolfpack withdrew from the league citing financial pressures.
 An application to be reinstated into Super League by Toronto was declined leading to a post-season process to decide a 12th Super League club for 2021.

-When the season did resume, it was a limited number of grounds and all games were played behind locked gates.
+When the season did resume, it was a limited number of grounds and all games were played behind closed doors.
 The only exception to the latter were three home games played by Catalans in Perpignan where French government COVID-19 regulations allowed crowds up to 5,000 to attend.
 The time lost and Toronto's withdrawal led to two other significant changes to the season format.
 Firstly the number of rounds of games was reduced from the planned 29 to 22 and eventually to 20.
 Secondly league position was decided by win percentage (number of wins divided by number of games played), a format not seen in British rugby league since the 1944–45 Wartime Emergency League.

 Fixtures were often postponed and re-arranged at short notice due to the numbers of players and coaching staff testing positive for COVID-19 with teams playing several games at short-notice and/or in a short space of time.
 When it became apparent that no team was going to fulfil all its fixtures, exemplified by Hull Kingston Rovers announcement at the beginning of November that they would be unable to fulfil their remaining games, the clubs and the RFL agreed to end the season after round 20 and move to the play-offs.

 Having played 17 games and won 13, Wigan Warriors won the League Leaders Shield.
-In the play-offs they and close rivals St Helens reached the Grand Final played at the KCOM Stadium, Hull, instead of the regular venue at Old Trafford due to concerns from Manchester United about the event likely needing to be reshedualed, which they could not accommodate.
+In the play-offs they and close rivals St Helens reached the Grand Final played at the KCOM Stadium, Hull, instead of the regular venue at Old Trafford due to concerns from Manchester United about the event likely needing to be rescheduled, which they could not accommodate.
 The Grand Final saw St Helens triumphed 8–4 with a try scored after the final hooter had sounded.

 The RFL adopted the six-again rule introduced by the NRL and took the additional step of abolishing scrums.
 Scrums were replaced by a handover of possession and a new set of six tackles.